The Science Is On Your Side.

 The moment you force the behavior, you kill the motivation.

 Psychologists Deci and Ryan spent decades studying one thing: what actually moves people.
 Their answer was simple — and devastating for anyone who ever tried to force someone to care.
 Compliance isn't growth.
 It's surrender.
 And surrendered people don't grow — they wait for the pressure to lift.
 This is true for the kid doing homework under threat.
 It's true for the husband staying in a marriage he never chose to repair.
-It's true for anyone going through the motions of recovery, of treatment, of change — without ever deciding it was theirs.
+It's true for anyone going through the motions of change — without ever deciding it was theirs.

 The problem was never the person.
 It was the fit.